-The four volumes Mary Hardy and her World 1773–1809, also by Margaret Bird, are being indexed ready for publishing.
+The four volumes Mary Hardy and her World 1773–1809, also by Margaret Bird, are being indexed ready for publication in April 2020.
 They have been described as “Incredibly impressive and most readable; a gold mine for historians”.

 Another historian ranks Mary Hardy among “already treasured big diaries of the eighteenth century”.
 You can read further Previews.